sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/subscriptions.md

 In other words, subscriptions are configured for both checks and agents:

 - To configure subscriptions for a check, add one or more subscription names in the [check `subscriptions` attribute][15].
-- To configure subscriptions for an agent, set the [`subscriptions` flag][2] and specify the subscriptions that include the checks the agent's entities should execute.
+- To configure subscriptions for an agent, configure the [`subscriptions`][2] by specifying the subscriptions that include the checks the agent's entities should execute.

 You must also set the `publish` attribute to `true` in the check definition.